USS Shiloh (CG-67): 2020s

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2024.

 In the US Navy's 2024 proposed budget, presented in 2023, Shiloh was proposed for retirement.
 Navy Undersecretary Erik Raven stated that this was due to the ship's "material condition, life remaining, cost, ... time to upgrade ... and the warfighting value."

 In September 2023, USS Shiloh departs Yokosuka, Japan after 17 years of forward-deployed service.
 She will be homeported in Pearl Harbor, Hawaii.
-Shiloh is projected to be inactivated during FY2026.
+Shiloh is projected to be inactivated 30 September 2026.

 Awards

 Shiloh has earned the following awards during her service life: